3 Ways to Get Rid of Wood Stain Odor

-No one told you wood stain odor would smell so strong for so long when you decided to stain the floors of the nursery before the arrival of your new baby.
+No one told you that normal wood stain odor would smell so strong for so long when you decided to stain the floors of the nursery before the arrival of your new baby.
 Even worse, you did not realize floor stain was toxic until you read it on the side of your stain can -- halfway through the project!
 So, you Googled wood stain odor and quickly realized you are not the first one to be surprised by the overpowering and long-lingering smell of oil-based stain.
 But now you have an even bigger problem; when can you bring your pregnant wife and two-year-old son home from Mom and Dad’s house?
 Is the smell harmful to them?

 What is that Smell?